seancfoley/IPAddress/ipaddress.md

     splitting into sections and segments, splitting into network and host sections, reconstituting from sections and segments

-  - **Address operations**, such as obtaining the prefix block subnet for a prefixed address, iterating, spliterating or streaming through subnets, iterating, spliterating or streaming through prefix blocks, incrementing and decrementing addresses by integer values, reversing address bits for endianness or DNS lookup,
+  - **Address operations and subnetting**, such as obtaining the prefix block subnet for a prefixed address, iterating, spliterating or streaming through subnets, iterating, spliterating or streaming through prefix blocks, incrementing and decrementing addresses by integer values, reversing address bits for endianness or DNS lookup,